mataroablog/mataroa/README.md

 journalctl -u caddy -f
 ```

-To search within all logs do slash and then the keyword itself, eg: `/keyword-here`,
-then hit enter.
+To search within all logs do slash and then the keyword itself, eg: `/keyword-here`, then hit enter.

 The config for Caddy is:

 ```sh
 cat /etc/caddy/Caddyfile
 ```

-One entry is to serve anything with *.mataroa.blog host, and the second is for anything
-not in that domain, which is exclusively all the blogs custom domains.

 The systemd config for Caddy is: